A Survey on Multilingual Mental Disorders Detection from Social Media Data: Related Surveys

 \section{Related Surveys}

 In this section, we analyze related surveys on the analysis of mental disorders from social media data. \citet{calvo2017natural} is considered one of the first comprehensive surveys, presenting the datasets and NLP techniques used for mental health status detection and intervention.
 The survey explores research on various mental health conditions and states, including depression, mood disorders, psychological distress, and suicidal ideation, specifically in non-clinical texts such as user-generated content from social media and online forums.
-Similarly, recent surveys from \citet{skaik2020using,harrigian2021state,rissola2021survey,zhang2022natural,garg2023mental,bucur2024state} present the datasets, features, and models used to detect mental disorders from online content, focusing mainly on English language data.
-In addition to these surveys, \citet{chancellor2020methods} provides a critical review of the study design and methods used to predict mental health status, along with recommendations to improve research in this field. \citet{dhelim2023detecting,bucur2024state} focus on studies that were published during the COVID-19 pandemic.
-It focuses on general mental well-being, loneliness, anxiety, stress, PTSD, depression, suicide, and other mental disorders.
+Similarly, recent surveys \cite{skaik2020using,harrigian2021state,rissola2021survey,zhang2022natural,garg2023mental,bucur-etal-2025-datasets,bucur2024state} present the datasets, features, and models used to detect mental disorders from online content, with a primary focus on English language data. \citet{dhelim2023detecting} and \citet{bucur2024state} focus on studies that were published during the COVID-19 pandemic that address mental well-being, loneliness, anxiety, stress, PTSD, depression, suicide, and other mental disorders.
+In addition to these surveys, \citet{chancellor2020methods} provides a critical review of the study design and methods used to predict mental health status, along with recommendations to improve research in this field.

 Our paper fills an important gap in the literature by offering the first comprehensive survey of research on detecting mental disorders in languages other than English.
-The most related survey to ours is the one by \citet{garg2024towards}, which focuses exclusively on low-resource languages.
-Our survey, however, has a broader scope as it discusses work on many languages irrespective of their resourcefulness.
+The most related survey to ours is the one conducted by \citet{garg2024towards}, which focuses solely on low-resource languages and only discusses datasets in Thai, Bengali, Hindi, Japanese, and Korean.
+In contrast, our survey has a broader scope, covering research on a variety of languages, regardless of their resource availability.
+Our work complements previous surveys by providing an important data-centric foundation for researchers seeking to deploy and validate NLP methods in non-English contexts.